cskitty/cskitty.github.io/_pages/yummy.md

 ![](https://avatars3.githubusercontent.com/u/19498807?s=460&v=4)

 Hello there!
-I’m a student in California, USA.
-I am interested in programming, mathematics and anime.
+I’m a student from California, USA.
+I am interested in programming, mathematics and writing.

-I started Project Starcoder in 2019 and created starcoder.org website to host my coding tutorial videos and my writings.
+I started Project Starcoder in 2019 and created starcoder.org website to host my coding tutorial videos and articles.

 ## Copyrights and Licensing